aws/eks-charts/stable/appmesh-spire-agent/README.md

 `config.serverPort` | SPIRE Server Bind Port | `8081`
-`serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | `spire-agent`
+`serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | `spire-agent` `image.tag` | SPIRE Server image version | `1.5.0`

+If you want to upgrade existing SPIRE to a later version without down time, be aware that the difference between SPIRE Agent and SPIRE Server CANNOT BE GREATER than 1 minor version.
+Also you have to upgrade 1 minor version at a time.
+Check this [documentation](https://github.com/spiffe/spire/blob/main/doc/upgrading.md) for more info.